neomutt/neomutt.github.io/_run/release/website.md

 ## Practice

-To demonstrate the process, I've commited all the steps in a recent update.
+To demonstrate the process, I've committed all the steps in a recent update.
 You can check your results as you work.

 Start in the `neomutt` repo at commit `b37a784d4`.